sjsrey/me/README.md

 ## The place where emails wish they could go

 This is my public que.
 Please file an [issue](https://github.com/sjsrey/me/issues) if you want to collaborate.
-If you are a kind soul, please file a [pull request](https://github.com/sjsrey/me/pulls) to help me move things forward.
+It is also a place for my [ideal observer](https://en.wikipedia.org/wiki/Ideal_observer_theory) to get a workout.